happy-pythonist-com/syllabus/PET.md

 Welcome note and introduction to the course, overview of syllabus, what learners will obtain at the end of course.

 ## 1. Introduction to Programming 🗣️
-1. Why programming exists ?
+a.
+Why programming exists ?

-2. Applications of programming
+b.
+Applications of programming

-3. Programming languages and their use cases
+c.
+Programming languages and their use cases

 ## 2. Introduction to Python 🐍
-1. standard input and output
+a. standard input and output

-2. built-in types
+b. built-in types

-3. advanced Data Types
+c. advanced Data Types

-4. doing math with Python
+d. doing math with Python

 ## 3. Control structures in Python ⚙️
-1. If/else/match/case
+a.
+If/else/match/case

-2. loops
+b. loops

-3. control flow using break, return, and exit
+c. control flow using break, return, and exit

-## 4. Functions 𝐟
+## 4. Functions _𝐟()_
-1. basic function design
+a. basic function design

-2. positional and Keyword arguments
+b. positional and Keyword arguments

-3. building Iterators
+c. building Iterators

 ## 5. Text Processing with Python 📗
-1. string utility functions
+a. string utility functions

-2. string formatting
+b. string formatting

 ## 6. Data manipulation  📀
-1. read and write files
+a. read and write files

-2. pickling data for further use
+b. pickling data for further use

 ## 7. Date and time manipulation 🕑
-1. reading dates
+a. reading dates

-2. creating ISO date strings & unix timestamps
+b. creating ISO date strings & unix timestamps

-3. creating relative dates
+c. creating relative dates

 ## 8. Error handling in Python 🐞
-1. why to handle exceptions ?
+a. why to handle exceptions ?

-2. Python built-in exceptions
+b.
+Python built-in exceptions

-3. raising and catching errors
+c. raising and catching errors

 ## 9. Object-oriented programming 🧩
-1. how Python can be used for OOP
+a. how Python can be used for OOP

-2. classes and objects
+b. classes and objects

-3. constructors and class inheritance
+c. constructors and class inheritance
 ## 10. Functional programming 🗺️

-1. how Python can be used for FP
+a. how Python can be used for FP

-2. map, reduce and filter
+b. map, reduce and filter

 ## 11. Testing your Python code 🧪
-1. writing simple tests for functions
+a. writing simple tests for functions

-2. writing tests for classes
+b. writing tests for classes

 ## 12 Summary of course